cosmos72/gomacro/doc/generics-cti.md

   4) A combination of the above?

-  It is surely tempting to answer 1. and reuse interfaces as constraints: this would spare us from inventing yet another language construct, but is it enough?
+  It is surely tempting to answer 1. and reuse interfaces as contracts: this would spare us from inventing yet another language construct, but is it enough?

-## Option 1. constraints declare type's methods
+## Option 1. contracts declare type's methods

-  Let's check with a relatively simple case: the `Ordered` constraint.\
+  Let's check with a relatively simple case: the `Ordered` contract.\
   It describes types that can be ordered, and there's immediately a difficulty:
   Go operator `<` only works on basic types (integers and floats), and cannot be overloaded i.e. cannot be extended to support further types.